-It helps to know about Tulum ahead of time, so I’ve created this comprehensive Tulum travel guide to help you prepare for your visit and plan your Tulum itinerary.
-The little boho hippie chic village has my heart and I knew I’d feel at home and fall in love the moment I arrived.
-Tulum has to be one of the most uniquely “un-Mexican” destinations in Mexico, and I don’t mean that in a bad way or a good way.
-It just has a more Bali vibe than a Mexico vibe.
+It helps to know about Tulum ahead of time, so I’ve created this comprehensive Tulum itinerary and Tulum travel guide to help you prepare for your visit and plan your Tulum itinerary.
+The little boho hippie chic village has to be one of the most uniquely “un-Mexican” destinations in Mexico, and I don’t mean that in a bad way or a good way.
+It just has a more Bali meets LA vibe than a Mexico vibe.

 - 1 About Tulum